 Umami-ish Grilled Boneless Chicken Thighs are a juicy bite hot off the grates of your grill.
-If you plan on firing it up for the July 4th weekend, try this Asian-inspired marinade.
+If you plan on firing it up for a fast dinner win, try this Asian-inspired marinade.

 Umami-ish Grilled Boneless Chicken Thighs appeal to all ages.
 But, you may want to moderate how much red pepper flake you put in the marinade depending on who is coming to dinner.